-- (i) population growth, - (ii) increasing number of vehicles per person, - (iii) change in the age mix of vehicles (i.e. more vehicles in the four years or older range), - (iv) an increase in the value of parts sold.
+- population growth,

+- increasing number of vehicles per person,

+- change in the age mix of vehicles (i.e. more vehicles in the four years or older range), and

+- an increase in the value of parts sold.

 Demand for automotive parts, accessories and services are resilient as vehicle maintenance is critical to operating a vehicle.
 Vehicle servicing is driven by the number of kilometres travelled, with the number of kilometres travelled by passenger and light commercial vehicles not significantly impacted by economic conditions.
 Volatility in new vehicle sales does not directly impact demand as parts distributed by Bapcor are predominantly used to service vehicles that are aged four years or older.